 - Additional focus on recruiting individuals from backgrounds underrepresented in STEM areas

 Benefits of a Residency Teacher Certification Program

-- Master of Arts in Teaching from the University of North Florida (UNF, Jacksonville)
+- Earn a Master of Arts in Teaching (MAT) degree from the University of North Florida in just 14-18 months

 - A way to share professional expertise and a passion for teaching and learning